robenkleene/design-references/cinema-4d/cinema-4d-scripting.md

 - New scripts in the user scripts folder (`~/Library/Preferences/Maxon/<Cinema 4D Version>/library/scripts/`) won't be detected until restart
 - To load new scripts without restarting, use either `Open Script...` or `Import Script...` (it's unclear if there's a difference between these commands for this use case)

+## Renaming Scripts

+- There doesn't appear to be a way to do this easily in the UI, the best method is to rename them on the file system, then in the `Script Manager` select the script with the old name, and decline the dialog to re-save it.
+The script can then be opened or imported with the new name.

 ## Snippets

 Print all attributes on the `c4d` object: